everx-labs/sdk-samples/work-with-multisig/README.md

 ## Deploy contract

-You can find source code in `deploy.js`.
+You can find the source code in `deploy.js`.
 In order to run it, use:

 ```sh
 node deploy.js
 ```

-In this step we use key pair to deploy the contract.
-Before running this step you need to ensure you have at least 0.5 tokens on your wallet address.
+In this step we use the key pair to deploy the contract.
+Before performing this step you need to ensure you have at least 0.5 tokens on your wallet address.

 ## Use deployed contract

-You can find source code in `work-with-multisig.js`.
+You can find the source code in `work-with-multisig.js`.
 In order to run it, use:

 ```sh
 node work-with-multisig.js